Apology Letter to Boss for Bad Behavior

 • Salutations.

 The letter needs to be polite-toned.
-If an employee cannot own his mistake and wants to put the blame on someone else’s shoulder, there is no point in writing an apology letter.
-In addition, if an employee commits to his boss that bad behavior would not be repeated, he needs to follow that in actuality as well and not just in writing.
+If an employee cannot own his mistake and wants to blame someone else’s shoulder, there is no point in writing an apology letter.
+In addition, if an employee commits to his boss that bad behavior would not be repeated, he needs to follow that in actuality and not just in writing.

 Sample Letter